-First let me cover both individually then I will cover the difference between them after to show the clear difference.
+Now let me cover both individually then I will cover the difference between them after to show the clear difference.

 Gastroesophageal Reflux Disease (GERD)

 GERD is the most common problem with people who have reflux problems.
 When people eat/drink the valve above the stomach also know as the lower esophageal sphincter (LES) relaxes and remains open then the acid from the stomach will reflux and come up and enter the esophagus.
 Once this happens this acid can cause irritation and general inflammation in the chest area.
 It’s this irritation which causes most of the symptoms from a person with GERD.
 The most common symptoms are heartburn and chest pain.
 For more information on GERD check out – Acid Reflux / GERD – The Ultimate Guide.

 Laryngopharyngeal Reflux (LPR)